 Paul Newman, Ken Kesey and the Filming of the Great Oregon Novel

-Nestucca Spit Press Announces Sale of Special Hardback Edition of Sometimes a Great Movie: Paul Newman, Ken Kesey and the Filming of the Great Oregon Novel.
+Nestucca Spit Press announces the release of Sometimes a Great Movie: Paul Newman, Ken Kesey and the Filming of the Great Oregon Novel, by Matt Love.

 What ensued was a wild working vacation between Hollywood and Oregonians involving beer, sex, scotch, loggers, beaches, and perhaps, a spectacularly vandalized pool table.
-In Sometimes a Great Movie: Paul Newman, Ken Kesey and the Filming of the Great Oregon Novel, I document the legend of that magical summer and present over a 125 never-before-seen photographs, including many in color, in a large 8 ½’’ by 8 ½’’ format size of 168 pages.
-It’s far and away my most ambitious publishing project and will launch Nestucca Spit Press to the entire Pacific Northwest and beyond.
+In Sometimes a Great Movie: Paul Newman, Ken Kesey and the Filming of the Great Oregon Novel, author Matt Love documents the legend of that magical summer and presents over a 125 never-before-seen photographs, including many in color.